microsoft/Olive/docs/source/tutorials/huggingface_model_optimization.md

 Please refer to [metrics](../overview/options.md#metrics) for more details.

 ### E2E example
-For the complete example, please refer to [Bert Optimization](https://github.com/microsoft/Olive/tree/main/examples/bert#bert-optimization-with-ptq-on-cpu).
+For the complete example, please refer to [Bert Optimization with PTQ on CPU](https://github.com/microsoft/Olive/tree/main/examples/bert#bert-optimization-with-ptq-on-cpu).